absqueued/awesome/README.md

 - [nat/openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop
 - [obytes/react-native-template-obytes](https://github.com/obytes/react-native-template-obytes) - 📱 A template for your next React Native project: Expo, PNPM, TypeScript, TailwindCSS, Husky, EAS, GitHub Actions, Env Vars, expo-router, react-query, react-hook-form.
 - [okupter/kitforstartups](https://github.com/okupter/kitforstartups) - The Open Source SvelteKit SaaS boilerplate.
-- [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, and RAGs.
-Catch regressions and improve prompt quality.
-LLM evals for OpenAI, Azure, Anthropic, Gemini, Mistral, Llama, Bedrock, Ollama, and other local & private models with CI/CD integration.
+- [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
+Use LLM evals to improve your app's quality and catch problems.
+Compare performance of GPT, Claude, Gemini, Llama, and more.
+Simple declarative configs with command line and CI/CD integration.
 - [radix-ui/themes](https://github.com/radix-ui/themes) - Radix Themes is an open-source component library optimized for fast development, easy maintenance, and accessibility.
 Maintained by @workos.
 - [react-navigation/react-navigation](https://github.com/react-navigation/react-navigation) - Routing and navigation for your React Native apps
 - [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and library to extract information from React component files for documentation generation purposes.